 The Unexpected Gift of the 10-Year Slump

 Hitting that decade-long lull wasn't a sign our relationship was failing.
-It was a sign it was ready for an upgrade.
+It was a sign it was ready for something new.

-The "roommate phase" is actually a testament to your stability.
+The "roommate phase" is actually a sign of your stability.
 You built a life that runs so smoothly you forgot to pay attention to it.
-That's an achievement!
-But it's not a destination.
+That's worth something.
+But a smoothly running life isn't the same as a connected one, and it isn't a destination.

 Reconnecting didn't mean going back to who we were at 25.
 (Thank god.
 We were broke and dramatic at 25.)
 It meant meeting each other as we are now.